 The age of the car also matters.
 Older cars are less valuable, which means lower payouts for insurers.
-If you drive an older Ford Mustang GT – or any other fast car on this list – then you could save even more.
+If you drive an older Ford Mustang GT – or any other fast car on this list – you could save even more.

 Other Discounts Available on Fast Cars

-If you want to drive a fast car and pay cheap insurance premiums, then we recommend taking advantage of other insurance discounts.
+If you want to drive a fast car and pay cheap insurance premiums, we recommend taking advantage of other insurance discounts.

 Potential insurance discounts for drivers who like fast cars include:

-Safe Driver Discounts: If you like fast cars, then you might also be a safe driver.
+Safe Driver Discounts: If you like fast cars, you might also be a safe driver.
 Safe drivers save up to 40%.
-If you have no speeding tickets or at-fault accidents within the last 3 to 5 years, then you could qualify for a safe driving discount with most insurers.
+If you have no speeding tickets or at-fault accidents within the last 3 to 5 years, you could qualify for a safe driving discount with most insurers.

 Bundling Discounts: Bundling multiple insurance policies together can reduce your insurance cost overall.
-If you get your home insurance and auto insurance from one company, for example, then you could save big on auto insurance.
+If you get your home and auto insurance from one company, for example, then you could save big on auto insurance.

 Safety Features: Some sportscars have better safety features than others.
 Some sports cars have better crash ratings or rollover ratings, for example.
 This can affect car insurance premiums significantly – especially if all other factors are equal.
 Higher-end safety features like blind-spot monitoring and lane assist can also lower premiums.